-Society is putting the suffering burden back on us – 'you need more self-care: meditate more, do your nails and shut up.'
+Society is putting the suffering burden back on us – 'you need more self-care: relax and don't ruffle feathers.'

 Let me show you how to protect your resources from draining.

 Start doing less, and care for yourself more with healthy boundaries.

 Learn to CHOOSE how you expend your energy - instead of running yourself to the ground on autopilot.

 Learning how to set healthy boundaries is fun with this workbook filled with tools used by the FBI hostage negotiators.
 How appropriate...

 This is the the kind of selfcare we caregivers need.
 To protect our resources for what matters most!